-The Troop Carrier has been given significant upgrades for 2017, with improved gearobx ratios and more dynamic and passive safety.
+The Troop Carrier received significant upgrades in 2017, with improved gearbox ratios and more dynamic and passive safety.
 However, some irritants remain.

 Market pressure – mainly from fleet buyers – for best-practice dynamic and passive safety has dictated much more electronic equipment in the MY 2017 vehicles that were launched in October 2016.

 V8 turbo-intercooled diesel, because an electronic engine was necessary to meet Euro IV emissions levels.
 A plus for the V8 engine is oil drain periods of 10,000km, out from the six cylinder’s 5000km.

 The 4.5-litre V8 is under-stressed in Troopy, putting out 151kW at 3400rpm, with 430Nm in the 1200-3200rpm band.

 The principal negatives for this engine are the ridiculous location of the starter motor, in the engine ‘vee’ and the alternator, at the bottom of the engine bay.